 Farofa is a traditional Brazilian side dish, served especially with rice and beans.
 It is made from Cassava flour, which is obtained by grinding the root of the Mandioca plant.
 Farofa can be purchased either in a coarsely powdered form or as raw ground flour.
-Farofa flour is most commonly used in Asia, for making steamed sweet desserts.
+Commonly used in Asia, for making steamed sweet desserts.
 The name of the source of this plant is Mandioca or yuka in latin America and Asia or Tapioca in english in Asia.

 - 1 tbsp. coconut oil (alternatively you can use olive oil)

 - 2 fennel bulbs, sliced

 - 1 cup dried tomatoes soaked in olive oil and diced

 - 1/2 cup pitted and finely chopped black olives

 - 1/2 cup pitted and finely chopped green olives

 - 3 cups of farofa ( tapioca flour granules)